vultisig/docs/user-actions/managing-your-vault/vault-reshare.md

 ## **IMPORTANT NOTE FOR RESHARE**

-After resharing a vault, the vault shares of each device may also change.
+After resharing a vault, the vault shares of each device will also change.

 {% hint style="danger" %}
 **Be sure to ALWAYS back up your Vault shares after using the reshare feature!**